 Boiler Upgrade Scheme

-The government offers upfront payments to people who install renewable energy heating systems, under the BUS scheme.
-This is available for both air source and ground source heat pumps and helps to cover the cost of the installation, making it competitive with installing a new fossil fuel boiler.
+The government offers upfront payments to people who install renewable energy heating systems under the BUS scheme.
+This is available for both air-source and ground-source heat pumps and helps cover the cost of installation, making it competitive with installing a new fossil-fuel boiler.